Budibase/budibase/packages/client/README.md

 ### Component Definitions

-The object key is the name of the component, as exported by `index.js`.
+The object key is the name of the component, as exported by `index.ts`.

 - **name** - the name displayed in the builder
 - **description** - not currently used